Damp, mould and condensation

 Report a repair

-It is your responsibility to immediately report to South Tyneside Homes any evidence of damp mould or condensation along with any faulty equipment that will affect the management of humidity and moisture in the home, including:
+You must provide us with any evidence of damp, mould or condensation immediately, along with any faulty equipment that will affect the management of humidity and moisture in the home, including:

 • faulty extract fans